Fail-Safe/CopilotPremiumUsageMonitor/README.md

 - No orgs listed: Ensure read:org and membership; org may restrict visibility.
 - Need more detail?
 Run "Copilot Premium Usage Monitor: Show Logs" or enable `copilotPremiumUsageMonitor.showLogOnError` to automatically open the log on the first error.
 - Need diagnostics: Run the command "Copilot Premium Usage Monitor: Show Logs".
+ - Custom icon not applied: Check the panel warning banner and Output Channel for a message about `statusBarIconOverride` (unknown or malformed).
+Use a valid Codicon name from the list linked in settings.

 ## Running locally